OWASP/www-chapter-colorado-springs/tab_pastevents.md

 * Coordinated/Responsible disclosure (report to vendor first)
     * Report the vulnerability to the vendor first, allowing them time to fix it before publicly disclosing it.

+Safe Harbor
-* Safe Harbor: Protection from legal repercussions when reporting vulnerabilities.
+* Protection from legal repercussions when reporting vulnerabilities.

 * Reporting Hierarchy:
     1. PR
     2. Legal
     3. InfoSec

+Austin Harbor Association
-* Austin Harbor Association - Allows anonymous reporting of vulnerabilities.
+* Allows anonymous reporting of vulnerabilities.

 ### Jason Haddix - The Bug Hunters Methodology: Recon <br>
 October 27, 2022